niuers/Distributed-System-Design-Review/Replication.md

 # Single-Leader (Active/Passive or Leader-follower or Master-Slave)
-1. Clients send all writes to a single node (the leader), which sends a stream of data change events to the other replicas (followers).
+1. Clients send all writes to a single node (the leader, which first writes the new data to its local storage), which sends a stream of data change events to the other replicas (followers) as part of a *replication log or change stream*.
 Reads can be performed on any replica, but reads from followers might be stale.
-1. Write requests are sent to the leader, which first writes the new data to its local storage.
-2. Whenever the leader writes new data to its local storage, it also sends the data change to all of its followers as part of a *replication log or change stream*.
-3. Each follower takes the log from the leader and updates its local copy of the database accordingly, by applying all writes in the same order as they were processed on the leader.
+1. Each follower takes the log from the leader and updates its local copy of the database accordingly, by applying all writes in the same order as they were processed on the leader.
-4. When a client wants to read from the database, it can query either the leader or any of the followers.
+1. When a client wants to read from the database, it can query either the leader or any of the followers.
-5. Slaves can also replicate to additional slaves in a tree-like fashion.
+1. Slaves can also replicate to additional slaves in a tree-like fashion.
 If the master goes offline, the system can continue to operate in read-only mode until a slave is promoted to a master or a new master is provisioned.
 1. Advantages:
    * Easy to understand
    * No conflict resolution to worry about